Welcome to Part 2 of our “Epic on Pinterest” series!

 • Have a high level of engagement (re-pins, likes, etc.)

-Start off by joining around 3-5 group boards, and then pin your content regularly to each of them.
+Start off by joining at least 5 group boards, and then pin your content regularly to each of them.
 And make sure to spread the love and re-pin other people’s pins from the group boards as well!
+From there, aim to join at least 3 new group boards every month.

-To learn more about group boards, how to find and join them, and what to pin to them, check out my group board series here: How to Grow Your Traffic Exponentially With Pinterest Group Boards.
+To learn more about group boards, how to find and join them, and what to pin to them, check out my group board series: How to Grow Your Traffic Exponentially With Pinterest Group Boards.

 26. Use a scheduling tool